-Every year on March 3rd in Japan, we celebrate Hinamatsuri (雛祭り) to wish and pray for the health and well-being of all the young girls.
-Unlike Children’s Day observed on May 5, Hinamatsuri is not an official holiday but it is widely celebrated in Japan.
-In fact, the festival is a unique and joyous occasion that Japanese girls are most excited about.
+Every year on March 3rd in Japan, we celebrate Hinamatsuri (雛祭り) to wish and pray for the health and well-being of all young girls.
+Unlike Children’s Day, observed on May 5, Hinamatsuri is not an official holiday, but it is widely celebrated in Japan.
+In fact, the festival is a unique and joyous occasion that Japanese girls eagerly anticipate.

 Table of Contents

-Hinamatsuri (雛祭り) is also known as Doll Festival or Girl’s Day.
-Hina are the special dolls for the occasion and matsuri is the Japanese word for a festival or holiday.
+Hinamatsuri (雛祭り) is also known as the Doll Festival or Girls’ Day.
+‘Hina‘ refers to the special dolls for the occasion, and ‘matsuri‘ is the Japanese word for a festival or holiday.
 On this day, families and communities come together to commemorate girls and their femininity.

 Traditionally, Hinamatsuri was known as Momo no Sekku (桃の節句) or ‘the peach festival’ as it took place after winter when the peach trees in Japan began to flower.